 I display the primary logo, alternate logo, and brand mark.
 I also include color and type combinations, brand patterns and illustrations/icons.

 This way, my client can see how all the elements will work together as a cohesive brand, and how their potential clients will experience it as well.

 The one-concept design process and detailed strategy work I go through with my clients means that the visual brand identity I design for them will be in close alignment with their goals.
 In most cases, no changes need to be made to the brand identity system I present my clients.

 However, I’m committed to working with my clients until they are completely satisfied, so a refinement stage is available at this point in the process.
 If something isn’t just right, we’ll discuss what isn’t working, and what changes they would like to make.

 To make sure our project stays in line with my client’s goals, I always compare the requested changes to the creative brief and discuss how the changes align with my client’s audience.

 In the end, the one-concept design process serves my clients well by putting the focus of our work back on creating a solution that will help their business grow, and not just picking out nice colors and fonts.

 The process is streamlined and clear, so my clients know I’m working to create the very best designs for their business, and they aren’t burdened with the task of sorting through multiple potential brand directions.

 This process allows for more effective communication, less busy-work, and stronger results.

-If you’d like to see some brand identities designed through this process, you can browse through the Jobson Studios portfolio.
+If you’d like to see some brand identities designed through this process, you can browse through the Jobson Studios brand stories.